Thibault-GAREL/Speech_recognition/README.md

 Clone the repository and open main.ino in Arduino IDE.

 Install dependencies:

-arduinoMFCC
+- arduinoMFCC

-Adafruit_GFX
+- Adafruit_GFX

-Adafruit_SSD1306
+- Adafruit_SSD1306

 Connect hardware:

-Microphone to A0
+- Microphone to A0

-Push button to D7
+- Push button to D7

-(Optional) OLED display with I2C
+- (Optional) OLED display with I2C

-Upload to your Arduino board.
+Upload to your Arduino (DUE nano - ATMega328P) board.

 Open Serial Monitor at 9600 baud to see predictions.

-📖 Inspiration / Sources
+## 📖 Inspiration / Sources
-Developed as part of TP2 – MFCC coursework.
-Aimed at exploring embedded speech recognition with lightweight neural networks.

-Possible extensions:

-Normalize MFCC coefficients properly

-Improve FIR filtering efficiency

-Train on larger datasets for robustness
+It was a school project ECE I made in 2 mounths in Ing 3 !

 Add OLED visualization of predictions